hl7-be/medication-record/input/pagecontent/glossary.md

 A medication treatment line always is associated with a treatment, even if that treatment is not a prescription or even planned (for example self-reported OTC medication usage).

 ### Medication View
-a purpose-specific collection of medication lines (medication view lines) representing a distinct view on the data that is relevant for that purpose, for example a patient-friendly schedule view, or a physician's aggregated view,...
+A purpose-specific collection of medication lines (medication view lines) representing a distinct view on the data that is relevant for that purpose, for example a patient-friendly schedule view, or a physician's aggregated view,...
 This differs from the Medication Treatment in that the medication treatment is the "original" information - what is known at a given time to be the medication treatments of the patient - whereas the view can be transversal to several treatments, or detailed as needed.

 ### Medication View line
-one entry in the medication view, representing a purpose-specific perspective on one or several medication treatment lines - for example a single line in a patient's schedule for the week.
+One entry in the medication view, representing a purpose-specific perspective on one or several medication treatment lines - for example a single line in a patient's schedule for the week.
 Because the medication view line (and medication view) are purpose-specific, there may be different medication view lines for the same medication treatment line.

 Note that structure of the Medication View line is similar to that of the Medication Treatment line, but they are used differently.
 One to capture the original data, the other to represent the derived data.